Scripting & Security

 Blender provides a number of ways to control whether scripts from a blend-file are allowed to automatically execute.

-However, you may forget to set this, or open a file without going through the File Browser – so you can change the default (described next).
+First, the File Browser has the option Trusted Source which you can use on a case-by-case basis to control auto execution.
+Since you may forget to set this, or may open a file without going through the File Browser, you can change the default (described next).

 blender --background --enable-autoexec my_movie.blend --render-anim